Lessons Los Angeles and Internet Piano Lessons

 Lessons with me can include traditional piano (all ages), jazz piano, pop/rock piano, songwriting, composing, music production, performance and pedagogy.

-I also teach lessons over the internet.
-I was a skeptic for a long time about this type of lesson, but after teaching this way for a couple of years I am a believer.
-The rate of improvement from students has been remarkable.
+Currently, I am offering online piano, production, performance, songwriting, mixing and mastering lessons and am accepting a select number of students.
+I was a skeptic for a long time about online lessons, but after teaching this way for seven years I am a believer.
+The rate of improvement from students has been remarkable – even more than students who take in-person lessons.

 Read about my teaching highlights – click here.